 Gov't enlists over

-supplementary teachers will be paid equally as regular teachers.
+Government says the increment is a fulfillment of supplementary teachers will be paid equally as regular teachers.

 The Government further stated that other teachers with advanced and additional credentials will experience similar increment in their respective salaries.